11th October 2017

 Centre Manager Toni Shatwell

 This experience was a fantastic opportunity for the children at Export Park Childcare Centre to develop a sense of belonging to the local community and to build a connection and respect to the local Indigenous people.
-By seeing how the Kaurna people live, they were able to develop their sense of social responsibility and respect for the environment.
+By seeing how the Kaurna people live in the Warriparinga Wetlands, they were able to develop their sense of social responsibility and respect for the environment.

 Excursions are a popular and valuable part of the program at Export Park and we are looking forward to hearing about where the children go next!